 Greensboro, North Carolina, United States

-Duration, intensity, and frequency of physical activity assessed using an waist-worn accelerometer
+Duration, intensity, and frequency of physical activity assessed using a waist-worn accelerometer.

 Time frame: 7 consecutive days at Baseline (before the intervention) and during month 1, 2, 3, 4, 5, and 6

 Self-reported affective states relative to physical activity.
-Physical Activity Enjoyment Scale has 18 items based on a 7-point Likert scale and the total score is ranged from 18 to 126.
+Physical Activity Enjoyment Scale has 18 items based on a 7-point Likert scale and the total score ranges from 18 to 126.

 Time frame: At baseline (before the intervention), month 3 and month 5 during the intervention, and post-test (within 4 weeks after the intervention)